The Grinch (soundtrack)

 Dr. Seuss' The Grinch: Original Motion Picture Soundtrack and Dr. Seuss' The Grinch: Original Motion Picture Score are the albums released for the 2018 animated Christmas fantasy comedy film The Grinch, (Note: Also known as Dr. Seuss' The Grinch.) released alongside the film, on November 9, 2018, by Columbia Records and Back Lot Music.
-The film score is composed by Danny Elfman, which consisted of 25 tracks.
-The soundtrack album consisted of 13 tracks, performed by several artists, including a re-created version of the Christmas song "You're a Mean One, Mr. Grinch" by Elfman and rapper Tyler, the Creator, released on October 24.
-Tyler also produced his debut extended play based on songs from the film, titled Music Inspired by Illumination & Dr. Seuss' The Grinch, and released by Columbia Records on November 16.
+The film score is composed by Danny Elfman, and consists of 25 tracks.
+The soundtrack album consists of 13 tracks, performed by several artists, including a re-created version of the Christmas song "You're a Mean One, Mr. Grinch" by Elfman and rapper Tyler, the Creator, released on October 24.
+Tyler also produced his debut extended play based on songs from the film, titled Music Inspired by Illumination & Dr. Seuss' The Grinch, which was released by Columbia Records on November 16.

 The Japanese version features a song by Perfume called “Tiny Baby”.

 Dr. Seuss' The Grinch: Original Motion Picture Soundtrack

 The lead single from the film "You're a Mean One, Mr. Grinch" was performed by Tyler, the Creator, and composed by Tyler and Elfman, which featured in the first trailer of the film.
 The animated lyric video for the film was also released on the same date.
 The song featured rap portions as well as children's choir, which was suggested by Tyler.

 Elfman revealed that recreating "You’re a Mean One, Mr. Grinch" is a "slightly more complex task" on his collaboration with Tyler, and called it as "a definite bold move".
 Tyler gave his ideas to Elfman and they tried to find the "perfect balance between preserving recognizable elements of the song and leaning into a more contemporary take".
 He recalls that "some of the suggestions for tweaks were chord adjustments to bring more of the original sound of the track back into the piece".
 Speaking to Entertainment Weekly, Elfman said "I just didn’t want to destroy the essence of his take because artistically I never want to be the one to whitewash an artist's work that I respect.
 It was a bit of a tightrope act between what I know what the studio would like, and I didn't want to push him into an area he was uncomfortable".

 The second track, an original song, "I Am the Grinch", was released on November 9, 2018 along with the film's soundtrack by Columbia Records.
 Tyler also produced and performed the song.
 The soundtrack was additionally released in vinyl on December 21, with two additional pressings were released on December 25, 2020 and November 5, 2021.